Attercap/contact-list/README.md

 # contact-list
 .Net Core 3 / Angular 8 simple contact list with architecture for bulk users &amp; records

-Currently set as "development mode" project only
+Currently set as "development mode"/"proof of concept" project only

 Requires SQL Server 2012 (or higher).
 Create your database and run the SQL\instantiate-sql.sql script.
 Update appsettings.json in ContactList.WebAngular and ContactList.Test with your connection info.